Mediation in Florida Divorces Required and Beneficial

 What Happens When You Attend Mediation?

-If you and your spouse do end up attending court ordered mediation, I will meet with you prior to mediation to walk you through the steps of what to expect.
-I will suggest the best options and provide advise based on the specific attributes of your case.
+If you and your spouse do end up attending court ordered mediation, Attorney Sanchez will meet with you prior to mediation to walk you through the steps of what to expect suggesting the best options and advice based on the specific attributes of your case.
 Helping you to foresee what your spouses desires and responses to various aspects of your case can calm the waters and help you to react appropriately.
-Although no attorney can guarantee an outcome, my objective as your divorce lawyer is to help you to achieve the best results and the relief you desire in your divorce or family law case.
+Although no attorney can guarantee an outcome, our objective as your divorce lawyers is to help you to achieve the best results and the relief you desire in your divorce or family law case.

 Mediation truly does open the lines of communication between divorcing spouses or unmarried spouses with children.
 Mediating a case can help you to explore options and alternatives to disputes or concerns without forcing anyone into specific terms.
-It is generally a much more peaceful alternative to litigation and again, mediation is most always less expensive than litigation.
+It is generally a much more peaceful alternative to divorce litigation and mediation is most always less expensive than litigation.
+Keep in mind however, if you reach an impasse in mediation in part or in full and proceed to trial, rest assured, we are formidable Tampa Bay divorce and family law litigation attorneys who will fight vigorously to protect your best interests.